Skip to content

 Anatomy of a PEP

-Most PEPs are structured as a formal design document containing:
+PEPs are structured as formal design documents containing:

 • A concise abstract outlining the proposal